Psychiatric Rehabilitation Training Technology: Direct Skills Teaching

 Training Package Contents

-- Reference Handbooks (6 books in pdf format on CD)
+- Reference Handbooks (6 books in pdf files)

 Citation: Cohen, M., Danley, K., & Nemec, P. (1985, 2007).
 Psychiatric rehabilitation training technology: Direct skills teaching.
 Boston: Boston University Center for Psychiatric Rehabilitation.